top of page

 • In profile set up, checkboxes and progress bar were confusing to some

-• "Add a to do list item” - can it be simplified to reduce friction?
+• Simplify "Add a to do list item” to reduce friction

-• "Add/search for account" in account linking could be more obvious
+• "Add/search for account" in account linking was overlooked - needs greater affordance (make it more obvious)

 Prioritizing the Feedback & Results

-• In spite of a few glitches with the Figma prototype in the drag & drop functionality, usability testing was largely successfull and provided valuable user feedback.
+• In spite of a few glitches with the prototype drag & drop functionality, usability testing was largely successful and provided valuable user feedback.

 • I then prioritized those improvements I felt could be accomplished with the least amount of time and effort, with the greatest impact.